blackbaud/skyux/libs/sdk/eslint-plugin-template/docs/rules/no-deprecated-directives.md

 # `@skyux-eslint/template/no-deprecated-directives`

-Prevents usage of deprecated directives and components in consumer templates.
+Prevents usage of deprecated directives and components in HTML templates.

 - Type: problem